 State Authorization Reciprocity Agreement

 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
 The Connecticut Office of Higher Education became a member of SARA in 2017, thus allowing Northwestern Connecticut Community College to apply to be a member of SARA.
-This is pending approval from CT OHE.
-One approved, this will allow Northwestern Connecticut Community College to accept students from all SARA approved states which includes all states except California.
+This approval from CT OHE was finalized in 2019 and allows Northwestern Connecticut Community College to accept students from all SARA approved states which includes all states except California.

 Pursuant to federal regulations and the terms of SARA, the Office of Higher Education is responsible for the investigation and resolution of out-of-state students’ complaints against institutions of higher education based in Connecticut and offering distance education via SARA.
 Note that issues regarding student life, such as discipline, grading, etc., fall solely within the purview of the institution and are not generally investigated.
 Additionally, the Office of Higher Education does not investigate anonymous complaints or provide legal advice.
 Currently, SARA institutions are to: